 In general, our sales represent discretionary spending by our customers.
-Discretionary spending is affected by many factors that are outside our control, including, among others, general business conditions, inflation, interest rates, prices of non-discretionary consumer goods, household income, consumer debt levels, the availability of consumer credit, tax rates and tax refunds, sales tax holidays, energy prices, geopolitical conflicts, COVID-19 or other widespread public health events or pandemics, unemployment and underemployment trends, and consumer confidence and spending.
+Discretionary spending is affected by many factors that are outside our control, including, among others, general business conditions, inflation, interest rates, prices of non-discretionary consumer goods, household income, consumer debt levels, the availability of consumer credit, tax rates and tax refunds, sales tax holidays, energy prices, geopolitical conflicts, unemployment and underemployment trends, consumer confidence and spending and widespread public health events or pandemics, including COVID-19.
 Disruptions in the U.S. economy, financial markets or other economic conditions affecting disposable consumer income may reduce the level of consumer spending and inhibit consumers' use of credit, which may adversely affect our revenues, profits, liquidity and capital resources.

-Inflation, as well as some of the measures taken by or that may be taken by the federal government in an attempt to curb inflation, including interest rate increases, may have negative effects on the U.S. economy and our business.
-In recessionary periods or periods of slow growth, we may have to increase the number of promotional sales or otherwise dispose of inventory for which we have previously paid to manufacture or committed to purchase and/or increase our marketing and promotional expenses in response to lower than anticipated levels of demand for our products, which could adversely affect our profitability.
+Inflation, as well as some of the measures taken by or that may be taken by the federal government in an attempt to curb inflation, including interest rate increases, may have negative effects on the U.S. economy, the financial health of our customers and our business.
+In recessionary periods or periods of slow growth, we have increased the number of promotional sales or otherwise disposed of inventory for which we previously paid to manufacture or committed to purchase and/or increased our marketing and promotional expenses in response to lower than anticipated levels of demand for our products, and we may have to implement those or similar measures in the future, which could adversely affect our profitability.
 Additionally, a reduction in customer traffic to our stores or a shift in customer spending to products other than those sold by us or to products sold by us that are less profitable could result in lower net sales, decreases in inventory turnover or a reduction in profitability due to lower margins.
 Our financial performance may also be particularly susceptible to economic and other conditions in regions or states where we have a significant number of stores.

-We depend on our vendors to provide us with sufficient quantities of quality products in a timely fashion.
+We depend on our vendors to provide us with sufficient quantities of quality products in a timely and cost-effective fashion.
 If we lose any of our key vendors or any of our key vendors fail to supply us with quality brand name merchandise at competitive prices, we may not be able to meet the demand of our customers and our net sales and profitability could decline.

 Our success is largely dependent on our consumers' perception and connection to the brand names we carry, such as Nike, Jordan, adidas, Puma, New Balance and Under Armour, among others.
-Brand value is based in part on our consumer's perception on a variety of subjective qualities so that even an isolated incident could erode brand value and consumer trust, particularly if there is considerable publicity or litigation.
+Brand value is based in part on our customer's perception on a variety of subjective qualities such that even an isolated incident could erode brand value and consumer trust, particularly if there is considerable publicity or litigation.
 Consumer demand for our products or brands could diminish significantly in the event of erosion of consumer confidence or trust, resulting in lower sales, which could have a material adverse effect on our business, financial condition and results of operations.